 Improving Gum Health

 Water flossing and using the right toothpaste removes plaque and bacteria from teeth and gums, which helps reduce inflammation andhalitosis.
 It also removes food particles that may otherwise end up in your stomach and cause digestive problems.
-Using a water flosser before brushing helps remove debris from tooth surfaces so that your toothbrush does not have to work as hard.
+Using a water flosser before brushing helps remove debris from tooth surfaces so that your traditional or electric toothbrush does not have to work as hard.

 Preventing Tonsil Stones